 The use, proper handling and operation of dangerous materials, equipment, and technology:

 Winston-Salem State University employs stage managers and audio technicians that have been properly trained to safely move pianos and address any back stage safety concerns.
-Please contact Pamala Turner, Director of Conferences and Institutes (336-750-2121) if you have any questions or concerns.
+Please contact Chip Futrell, Director of Conferences and Institutes (336-750-2121) if you have any questions or concerns.